pvaldeshernandez/synthetic-brain-ages/README.md

 | sub-1990_ses-01_run-03 | 1990 | MPRAGE       | Verio   | 21  | testing           | -               | -               | -               |
 | sub-1990_ses-01_run-08 | 1990 | T2wFLAIR-SR  | Verio   | 21  | testing           | -               | -               | -               |

-Note that UID follows the structure sub-[ID]_session-01_run-[run_number], the modality of the synthetic MPRAGEs has the suffix '-SR' and 'domain' columns define membership to training, bias correction, and testing sets, as described in Figure 6 of our [paper](https://github.com/pvaldeshernandez/Multimodal_DeepBrainNet_Clinical_BrainAge_Training/blob/main/README.md#citation).
+UID is a unique identifier of the image and follows the structure sub-[ID]_session-01_run-[run_number], the modality of the synthetic MPRAGEs has the suffix '-SR' and the 'domain' columns define membership to training, bias correction, and testing sets, as described in Figure 6 of our [paper](https://github.com/pvaldeshernandez/Multimodal_DeepBrainNet_Clinical_BrainAge_Training/blob/main/README.md#citation).

 Finally, go to https://upenn.app.box.com/v/DeepBrainNet/folder/120404890511 and download the following files:
 + DeepBrainNet_InceptionResnetv2.h5